mdn0x/HackingZK/HacksVault/Hacking Zettelkasten/HackTheBox/Retired Machines/Nocturnal.md

 pip install base64
 ```

-Now we change the **exploit.py** code to match our system and open a [Netcat](../../../3%20-%20Tags/Hacking%20Tools/Netcat.md) listener on the same port inserted, then we can execute the following command :
+Now we change the **exploit.py** code to match our system and open a [Netcat](../../../3%20-%20Tags/Hacking%20Tools/Netcat.md) listener on the same port inserted, then we can execute the following command:

 ```bash
 ┌──(.venv)─(mdn0x㉿mdn0xKali)-[~/HTB/Machines/Nocturnal]